-In February and March, the local equity market's performance was muted relative to regional peers, gaining by 0.8% and 1.0% in the respective months.
-February was also results season in the local market, with the tech sector largely reporting earnings beat on the back of robust demand.
-Meanwhile, Finance Minister Tengku Zafrul clarified in an interview that the government is not looking to impose capital gains tax on stocks.
-The government is mulling new taxes to widen its revenue base once the economy is on a more stable footing.
+The local equity market's performance was muted relative to regional peers.
+In the February result season, the tech sector was largely reporting earnings that beat expectations on the back of robust demand.
+Meanwhile, Finance Minister clarified in an interview that the government is not looking to impose capital gains tax on stocks.
+The government was mulling new taxes to widen its revenue base once the economy is on a more stable footing.